-In a swab test, the person’s penis, vagina, cervix, or anus will be swabbed to collect cell samples.
+In a swab test, the person’s mouth, throat, penis, vagina, cervix, or anus will be swabbed to collect tissue samples.
 Afterward, these samples will be tested for the bacteria that causes chlamydia.

-If any trace of the bacteria is found, then the person will be advised to seek treatment for their condition.
+If any trace of the bacteria is found, then the person will be advised to seek treatment for the condition.
 (However, even with a negative test, do consult a doctor to determine the actual cause of your symptoms.
-Do not dismiss or self diagnose based on the results.)
+Do not dismiss or self-diagnose based on the results.)

 Urine samples, on the other hand, are less invasive compared to swab tests.
 The patient just needs to provide the clinic with a fresh urine sample, which will then be tested for traces of infection.